staplesad/adventofcode2021/README.md

 # 2021 Advent of Code 2021
-My solutions in python and haskell
+My solutions in python and (some) haskell

+Gave up around day19